 After a student passes the qualifying exams, a dissertation committee will be formed.
 The student's dissertation chair will come from the faculty in the specialty area.
-The student may select from a list of accepted faculty or work with the program director to get
+The student may select from a list of accepted faculty or work with the program director to get graduate faculty status for other faculty as needed.

-The qualifications for being a dissertation chair include: 1.) expertise and preferably research in the area of study and 2.) graduate level1 status.
+The qualifications for being a dissertation chair include: 1.) expertise and preferably research in the area of study and 2.) graduate level status.
 To continue the emphasis on the interdisciplinary nature of policy, the three or more member dissertation committee will include one or two faculty members from beyond the specialization's primary college.
 The dissertation committee should be formed shortly after passing the qualifying exams.
 Students should send an email to policy@uark.edu with the name of the chair of the committee and the committee members.
 Students should also complete (e.g., names and signature) and submit to the program director the graduate school form (Degree Program Forms) listing the committee membership.